 Dementia is an umbrella term for a number of conditions which affect the brain causing changes in memory, personality and ability to cope with the normal tasks of daily life.
-The commonest of these is Alzheimer’s disease.
+The most common of these is Alzheimer’s disease.
 Changes in mood, perception of time, reasoning and ability to communicate may all be affected by this cruel disease.

 At any stage dementia is a difficult condition both for the client and for their family.
 For the sufferer recognising that their intellectual ability is deteriorating is very frightening and can cause anxiety and, in some cases, depression.
 For the family there is the gradual loss of the person they love, who, while physically present, seems to be changing from the person they once were.